awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

-IMPORTANT: The DCP/Vardis specification, implementation and simulation model are being continuously developed, bugs are corrected, features are added et cetera.
+IMPORTANT: The DCP/Vardis specification, implementation and simulation model are being continuously developed, bugs are corrected, features are added, et cetera.
 We do not guarantee that the implementation or simulator code fully conforms to the specification or that the specification as such is free of errors or ambiguities.